Ignatius-

 Warriors masked in mud progressed through the shadows of the thick jungle; their eyes gleamed beneath the crescent moon and the timer in the sky, continued to countdown.

 Jaded crimson eyes locked onto the small clearing atop a hill surrounded by large, ragged rocks.
 At the top of the rocks, above Anton, Maximus and Gothalia, arose a figure.
 It peered at them, all of whom, were unaware of its presence.
-Silently, Gothalia, Maximus, and Anton watched the recruits moving through the undergrowth with calm apprehension, unaware of the presence above them watching from the shadows.
+Silently, Gothalia, Maximus, and Anton watched the recruits moving through the undergrowth with calm apprehension, unaware of the presence above them, watching them from the shadows.

 The figure leapt from the top of the largest rock.